Turbidity Plume Forecast : Ala Wai, Oʻahu

 This animation shows the predicted turbidity from the Ala Wai canal, Honolulu, Oʻahu.
 It is updated daily at 11:30 AM HST.

-After a significant storm event, large amounts of runoff from the land can enter coastal waters.
+The suspension of solids can be caused by a number of factors, such as rainfall, waves, wind, or tidal movement.
+Very high turbidity levels are normally a result of large amounts of storm water runoff from land that is entering coastal waters.
 This storm water runoff, often referred to as “brown water”, can contain pollutants and contaminants, including sewage, harmful micro-organisms, and chemicals from residential, commercial, and recreational sources.

-The results could indicate the fate of large discharges from the Ala Wai due to heavy rains or other events and the generation of a coastal “brown water” plume.
-Please visit the State of Hawaiʻi Department of Health (DOH) Clean Water Branch (CWB) for more information on storm water runoff.
+Low turbidity levels (beige) are a result of regular ocean conditions.
+If however the model shows a dark orange plume, meaning very high levels of turbidity, the results could indicate the fate of large discharges from the Ala Wai due to heavy rains or other events and the generation of a coastal “brown water” plume.
+Please visit the State of Hawaiʻi Department of Health Clean Water Branch (CWB) for more information on storm water runoff.

 The model data were generated as part of an academic research project, and the principal investigator, Brian Powell, asks to be informed of intent for scientific use and appropriate acknowledgment given in any publications arising therefrom.
 The data are provided free of charge, without warranty of any kind.